 The Trust has installed LED lighting across 3 schools to replace older, inefficient lighting units.
-Although lease arrangements are available, the healthy financial position of the Trust has enabled the Trust to use it's School Condition Allocation to fund the capital purchase of this lighting.
-Not only will this reduce energy usage, but the cost savings achieved by schools will be significant, especially with the current energy rates.
+Although lease arrangements are available, the healthy financial position of the Trust has enabled the Trust to use the School Condition Allocation to fund the capital purchase of this lighting.
+Not only will this reduce energy usage and the Trust's carbon footprint, but the cost savings achieved by schools will be significant, especially with the current energy rates.